 Noto also gives a portion of its sales from its AGENDER OIL product to causes that protect vulnerable communities, the arts, and the environment.

 Noto offers a small range of lip & cheek stains and highlighters.
-Although this range is still small, the different colours should appeal to anyone who loves to play with colours.
+Although this range is still small, the different colors should appeal to anyone who loves to play with colors.
 Their stain sticks come in polypropylene/HDPE (High-density polyethylene), which you can clean out and recycle once finished with the product.

 The biggest waste-free point with Nicmac is that you never have to buy something you won’t use.
 The Nic x Mix eyeshadow palette is customizable.
 When you shop Nicmac, you can select the colors that go into your palette.
 Anyone who wears eyeshadow should easily recognize why this is good.
 Because when you buy a generic palette, you probably never get to use up to half of the colors included.